tillgrallert/TeachingTei/slides/slidesDHSI2015/TeiDhsi-Session04-TeiMetadata.md

 # The profile description: `<profileDesc>`

-A collection of descriptions, categorised only as ‘non-bibliographic’.
+A collection of descriptions, categorised only as 'non-bibliographic'.
 Default members of the model.profileDescPart class include:

 - `<creation>`: information about the origination of the intellectual content of the text, e.g. time and place
 - `<langUsage>`: information about languages, registers, writing systems etc. used in the text; **this is particularly important to our example**
 - `<calendarDesc>`: information about calendars and dating methods as used in the text; **this is particularly important to our example**
 - `<textDesc>` and `<textClass>`: classifications applied to the text by means of a list of specified criteria or by means of a collection of pointers, respectively
-- `<particDesc>` and `<settingDesc>`: information about the ‘participants’, either real or depicted, in the text
+- `<particDesc>` and `<settingDesc>`: information about the 'participants', either real or depicted, in the text
 - `<handNotes>`: information about the particular style or hand distinguished within a manuscript

 # Example `<creation>`